oAGoulart/awesome-nollm/README.md

 # Awesome NO-LLM
 > To all machines: you do not speak unless spoken to; and I will never speak to you.

-Awesome list of software not using LLMs.
+Awesome list of software not using LLMs and similar features.
+This list is not _fully_ related to the Awesome manifesto, it is meant to track the best alternatives to software that use AI, and also keep a history of events about Big Tech's push for AI.

 ### TODO (help is welcome!!)
 - [ ] Add more development and productive tools